Frequently Asked Questions

 ngrok

-- Duplicate Webhooks: MessageBird might occasionally send the same update twice (e.g., during network issues or retries).
-Your processing logic should be idempotent.
-Before updating a status, check if the current status in your database is already the same as the incoming one, or if the incoming
+MessageBird might occasionally send the same update twice (e.g., during network issues or retries).
+Make your processing logic idempotent.
+Before updating a status, check if the current status in your database matches the incoming one, or if the incoming

 statusTimestamp